icgc-dcc/dcc-docs/docs/pcawg/data.md

 ##### Download data using gen3-client download-multiple command

-With `icgc` profile configured, you can download the PCAWG data you previously searched using the gen3 manifest as follow:
+With `icgc` profile configured, you can download the PCAWG data using the gen3 manifest prepared earlier as follow:

 ```
 gen3-client download-multiple --profile=icgc --manifest=gen3_manifest_manifest.pdc.1586448715169.sh.json --no-prompt